 The Role of Self-Advocacy

-You are a consumer of health care and are not required to agree to any procedure or treatment that you do not want or understand.
+Self-advocacy means speaking up for yourself and what is right for you.
+Health care decisions are your choice.
+You have control over your body, and you have the power and the right to speak up for yourself at any time.
+You are not required to agree to any procedure or treatment that you do not want or understand.
 Be clear and open about your comfort levels and needs.
 It is your right to ask for the best care for you or your loved one.
-You have control over decisions about your body and your care, and you have the power and the right to advocate for yourself at any time.

 When speaking with your health care team, you can always ask a doctor or other provider to slow down or repeat themselves.
 If necessary, you can request an interpreter or find other means of communication.
-During the conversation, you should feel comfortable asking questions and informing your team about any discomfort you have with their medical recommendations.
-Treatment should be appropriate not just for your cancer type and stage, but for your values, beliefs, lifestyle and cultural traditions.
+You should feel comfortable asking questions.
+Tell your team about any discomfort you have with their medical recommendations.
+Treatment should be appropriate for your values, beliefs, lifestyle and cultural traditions.

 Support groups can also provide connection to others who have had similar experiences.
-Groups can focus on different commonalities, including cancer type, age group, role (such as caregiver groups) or special populations like Spanish speakers, young adults or those who identify as LGBTQ+.
-CancerCare offers a variety of live and online support groups throughout the year, which may be found on our site or by calling our Hopeline.
+They can focus on cancer type, age group, role (such as caregivers) or special population.
+These populations might be Spanish speakers, young adults or those who identify as LGBTQ+.
+CancerCare offers a variety of live and online support groups throughout the year.
+You can find these on our site or by calling our Hopeline.

 The Value of an Oncology Social Worker

-CancerCare has professional oncology social workers on staff who are dedicated to supporting you throughout your cancer experience.
-They can provide guidance on how to speak to the members of your treating health care team, navigate the health care system or other advice for integrating your cultural, religious or other beliefs into the fabric of your care.
+CancerCare has professional oncology social workers on staff.
+They are dedicated to supporting you throughout your cancer experience.
+Social workers can provide guidance on how to speak to your health care team and make sure your cultural, religious or other beliefs are part of your care.